kbparagua/js-crash-course/02_closures.md

   }
 }

-//  `inside` will store a reference of both the inner function and the current environment.
+//  `inside` will store a reference for both the inner function and the current environment.
 //   ____________________________
 //  |(outside)env1:              |
 //  |                            |